JonathanAquino/git-time-lapse-view/README.txt

 repository-browser dialog will appear, allowing you to choose a file.

+BUILD INSTRUCTIONS

+1. Open your favorite Java IDE.
+2. Add src and test as source paths.
+3. Add the jars in lib and lib/test.
+4. Run com.jonathanaquino.gittimelapseview.Application.

 LICENSING

 This program is free software; you can redistribute it and/or modify it under